ThePartyHub/Player-classification-using-unsupervised-machine-learning/README.md

 Clustering is a core technique in marketing analytics — used to segment customers, identify behavioral groups, and target strategies effectively.
 The same logic applies to football: instead of treating players only by predefined positions, clustering helps uncover underlying roles and patterns that better explain performance.

 This project applies that idea to Fantasy Premier League (FPL) data.
+Data Source: https://github.com/vaastav/Fantasy-Premier-League/

 **K-Means** → shows how new clusters can reveal player roles that make more sense than traditional positions.

 **Gaussian Mixture Models (GMM)** → highlights K-Means shortcomings and improves by allowing soft memberships (players can belong to multiple roles with probabilities).

-## Dataset: Fantasy Premier League player data, focusing on features like creativity, influence, threat, and performance metrics.

 ## What’s inside
 player_classification.ipynb → notebook with data prep, clustering, and visualizations.